Programmes

 Let’s Make Change

-’Let’s Make Change’ is our 2025/26 programme created to support Plymouth-based creative freelancers in developing bold, imaginative projects that respond to the climate crisis.
+‘Let’s Make Change’, our 2025/26 climate action programme, was created to support Plymouth-based creative freelancers in developing bold, imaginative projects that respond to the climate crisis.

-We’ve selected ten talented creatives who will embark on a journey to explore sustainability through their artistic practices - ranging from visual arts to performance and design.
-Throughout the programme, participants will benefit from in-person workshops, one-to-one mentoring, and a final sharing event, all designed to foster learning, experimentation, and peer connection.
+We’ve selected ten talented creatives who embarked on a journey to explore sustainability through their artistic practices - ranging from visual arts to performance and design.

 Abgail Eaton